The dates below reflect the date of the publication, not the date of page entry.

 An additional study published in March 2021 found that COVID-19 vaccination may offer protection against maternal ICU admission, mechanical ventilation or ECMO, maternal death, and vertical transmission; vaccination may also help reduce preterm birth, cesarean section, stillbirth, mother-infant separation at birth, and possible interruption of breastfeeding (due to infection).

-To date, vaccination in pregnancy is not associated with adverse maternal or fetal outcomes.
-Rates of adverse events such as miscarriage, preterm birth, stillbirth, birth defects, gestational diabetes, preeclampsia/gestational hypertension, eclampsia, intrauterine growth restriction, and neonatal deaths are less than or within expected background rates for the same events in non-vaccinated pregnant individuals.
+To date, vaccination in pregnancy is not associated with adverse maternal or fetal outcomes, including in early pregnancy.
+Rates of adverse events such as miscarriage, preterm birth, stillbirth, birth defects, gestational diabetes, preeclampsia/gestational hypertension, eclampsia, intrauterine growth restriction, and neonatal deaths are less than or within expected background rates for the same events in non-vaccinated pregnant women.

 A study published in September 2021 found that of 105,446 unique pregnancies, there were 13,160 miscarriages and 92,286 ongoing pregnancies.
 For those who experienced miscarriage, the odds of COVID-19 vaccine exposure were not increased in the prior 28 days compared with those with ongoing pregnancies.

-A pre-print published on August 9, 2021 indicated that among 2,456 pregnant individuals who received an mRNA COVID-19 vaccine preconception or prior to 20 weeks’ gestation, the cumulative risk of pregnancy loss from 6–19 weeks’ gestation was 14.1%, similar to the background rate of pregnancy loss in an unvaccinated pregnant group.
+A pre-print published on August 9, 2021 indicated that among 2,456 pregnant individuals who received an mRNA COVID-19 vaccine preconception or prior to 20 weeks’ gestation, the cumulative risk of pregnancy loss from 6–19 weeks’ gestation was 14.1%, similar to the background rate of pregnancy loss in an unvaccinated pregnant group (15% to 25%).
 These data suggest receipt of an mRNA COVID-19 vaccine preconception or during pregnancy is not associated with an increased risk of pregnancy loss.

 Side effects are similar to those experienced by the non-pregnant population.
-Side effects of dose one or dose two of either the Pfizer or Moderna vaccines are similar to the non-pregnant population and can include pain at the injection site, fatigue, headache, chills, nausea, muscle pain, and/or fever.
+Side effects of dose one or dose two (or a booster) of either mRNA vaccine are similar to the non-pregnant population and can include pain at the injection site, fatigue, headache, chills, nausea, muscle pain, and/or fever.